-The basic principle of IAS 32 has the effect that shares which have a fixed date for redemption, or which give the holder an option to redeem the shares at some point in time, are classified as financial liabilities\.
-This is because the entity is not able to avoid the obligation to pay cash upon the redemption of the shares\\.
+The basic principle of IAS 32 has the effect that shares which have a fixed date for redemption, or which give the holder an option to redeem the shares at some point in time, are classified as financial liabilities.

+This is because the entity is not able to avoid the obligation to pay cash upon the redemption of the shares.

-- \ Exceptions to this basic principle were however introduced by the publication in 2008 of Amendments to IAS 32 Financial Instruments: Presentation and IAS 1 Presentation of Financial Statements: Puttable Financial Instruments and Obligations Arising on Liquidation (see section D). - \\ For members' shares in co-operative entities and similar instruments, the application of this basic principle is more complicated see section 2.2 for details.
+1 Exceptions to this basic principle were however introduced by the publication in 2008 of 'Amendments to IAS 32 and IAS 1: Puttable Financial Instruments and Obligations Arising on Liquidation' (see Section D).

+2 For members' shares in co-operative entities and similar instruments, the application of this basic principle is more complicated - see Section 2.2 for details.